Elli-ellgard/SatuTe/README.md

 # Satute
+Satute is a Python program to test for branch saturation in a phylogeny.
+As an intuition, a branch is saturated when it is too long, although sometimes the cause is more technical than just branch length.

-Satute is a asymptotic test for branch saturation tool that utilizes IQ-TREE for its core operations.
-It provides a command-line interface for running saturation tests in a more streamlined and manageable way.
-While it heavily interacts with IQ-TREE, it is not merely a wrapper but incorporates additional functionalities specific to saturation testing.
-For the saturation test, we assume as model of sequence evolution a general reversible model in equilibrium.
+Satute uses IQ-TREE for its core operations (http://www.iqtree.org) and provides a command-line interface for running saturation tests in a streamlined and manageable way.
+It also contains additional functionalities specific to saturation testing.

+For the saturation test, we assume that the model of sequence evolution is reversible and stationary.

 ## Installation

 Clone this repository to your local machine and navigate to the root directory.
-Satute is written in Python, so you need to have Python installed on your machine to use it.
+Satute is written in Python, so you need to have Python3 installed on your machine to use it.
 IQ-TREE should also be installed, and its executable should be within your system's PATH.

+## Workflow

+The minimum input required to run Satute is an alignment file in phylip or fasta format.
+IQ-TREE reconstructs an evolutionary tree and then Satute will tell us, for every branch of this tree, whether this branch is saturated or not.
+If the sites have different evolutionary speeds (e.g. due to the Gamma model), then Satute will separate the alignment sites into the rate categories that likely generated them.

+The final output is a result file listing, for every branch, its saturation status.
+If there are different rate categories, then one result file is generated for each category.

+The statistic we use to test for branch saturation is the coherence of the branch, which has a value typically between 0 (saturated) and 1 (unsaturated).

 ## Usage